Why International Municipal Signal Association Certification?

 IMSA Certifications must be renewed every three (3) years.
 For more information on IMSA renewals click here.

-Sunshine Safety Council proudly specializes in IMSA training.
+Sunshine Safety Council proudly specializes in IMSA certifications.

 The International Municipal Signal Association (IMSA) is the oldest association of its kind in the world (1893).
 Association members were instrumental in the founding of the Underwriters Laboratory and the National Electrical Manufacturers Association (N.E.M.A.).
 Records show that Thomas A. Edison and the Edison Electric Company were associate members in 1901.